 Photo from Amanda Soule

 7. Do what you’d normally do, but outside.
-I wrote about this a few days ago to enjoy a slower-paced life.
 Drape a blanket over the grass, and read, play, study, or talk, and you can enjoy spring, too.

 9. With Earth Day approaching, research one new way your family can be kinder to the environment.
 And start this new habit.

-10. Get crafty.
-There’s something about springtime that makes me want to sew, sew, sew.
-For you, perhaps it’s scrapbooking, or photography, or even reading.
+10. Get your hobby on.
+There’s something about springtime that makes me want to read good novels.
+For you, perhaps it’s scrapbooking, or photography, or sewing.
+Or lying in the hammock.
 Do what you can outside.

 11. Go hiking, or even just walking.
 Get your legs moving and soak in the pleasant weather.
-I’m reminded of American culture whenever I’ve been here longer than a month and my legs ache from lack of daily, rigorous use.
+We Americans don’t walk everywhere like thousands of cultures worldwide… I’m reminded of this when my legs ache from lack of daily, rigorous use.

 Photo by Abigail Batchelder

 13. Start spring cleaning.
 Take a week or two to refresh and declutter your home.
 My decluttering class has already started for this spring, but you might like my first book, Organized Simplicity, to gently guide you.

 14. Redecorate in small ways to celebrate the spring season.
 Add some greenery inside, open the windows, and brighten up your color palette.